vietbuiminh/force-academic-mk/_pages/research_PlowIceAge.md

   #  - label: "Get started"
   #    url: "/test/"
   caption: Mississippi River in Autumn
-excerpt: This work, completed at the University of Minnesota, is focused understanding how **changes in climate, glaciation, and land use impact the morphology of river catchments** and connecting landscapes of the icy past during the Last Glacial Maximum (approx. 20,000 years ago) to more modern changes caused by Euro-American farming and paraglacial (or post-glacial) landscape evolution.
+excerpt: In the Upper Mississippi River Valley, how does the increase in erosion rate triggered by Euro-American agriculture compare to erosion rates during deglaciation?

 # Includes author profile in sidebar
 author: Shanti Penprase